BasicVariable/Island-Utilities-DOCS-/README.md

 When enabled the bot will attempt to post tradeads to Rolimons.com

 > "rwait_min"
-The minimum amount of time the bot will wait to attempt to create another add (recommended to stay at above 18minutes/1080000 milliseconds)
+The minimum amount of time, in seconds, the bot will wait to attempt to create another add

 > "rwait_max"
-The maximum amount of time the bot will wait to attempt to create another add (recommended to stay at above 22minutes/1320000 milliseconds)
+The maximum amount of time, in seconds, the bot will wait to attempt to create another add

 > "item_ids"
 The items you want to offer in the Ad (added with the perfered item's assetid)